aungsettpaing/Machine-Learning/Simple Myanmar News Classifier/README.md

 # Purpose

-The main purpose of this project is that the very <b>entry<b> level students like me can test their own classification systems with or without help from this project.
+The main purpose of this project is that the very <b>entry</b> level students like me can test their own classification systems with or without help from this project.

 # Usage